joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/assignments/assignment_3_intro_class.md

 In [3]: complex_1
 Out[3]: <complex_class.Complex at 0x102518a10>
 ```

+NB: Make sure you have the `autoreload` set up as described in Chapter_0.
+If you do not, start a new ipython session everytime.
+This ensures that you have access to the latest version of the Complex class.

 Within classes, we can define instance variable: these are variables that are used within the class.
 In this example, we can have access to `real` and `imaginary`, the real part and imaginary part of the complex number of interest.
 They belong only to the current instance of a class